alex-price33/Rock-n-Rose-project/README.md

 ![hero_image](./assets/readme-assets/model-photo2.png)

 * **About**
   * In the about section the about a brief introduction to when the shop was opened and what they are trying to achieve
-  * underneath the about is a why us and that is to persuade the customer to use the salon.
+  * Underneath the about is a why us and that is to persuade the customer to use the salon.

 ![about_section](./assets/readme-assets/about-section.png)

 * **Services**
   * This is the services section containg all services provided by the salon and is split into three categories.
   * Nails: what nail services are offered and the price of the treatment.
   * Brows: what eyebrow services are offered and the price of the treatment.
   * Lashes: what lash services are offered and the price of the treatment.

 ![services_section](./assets/readme-assets/services-section.png)

 * **Meet the team**
   * This is the the team section and is split into two boxes with a profile of the staff and what services they provide.

 ![meet_section](./assets/readme-assets/meet-section.png)

 * **Contact us**
   * This is the contact us section containing a form for the customer to fill out with there details .it also contains an opening times container with some basic information.

 ![contact_section](./assets/readme-assets/contact-section.png)

 * **Footer**
   * Ive also added a footer containg social media links.

 ![footer_section](./assets/readme-assets/footer-section.png)

 ### Features Left to Implement
 In the future,
   * I would like to add a book online form where the user can see available dates and have a link for a deposit to be paid.
   * I would like to make the contact form functional.
   * I would like to add a phot gallery with different images of clients and there chosen procedures.
   * I would like to improve the performance of the website.

 # Rock and Rose- TESTING